osg-htc/docs/docs/submit/install-ospool-ap.md

 you can obtain a token from the [OSG Token Registration page](https://os-registry.opensciencegrid.org/).

 You will need a host with Docker to run the software used for retrieving the token.
-Please use your COManage registered and approved identity to log into the OSG Token Registration page.
+Use your COManage registered and approved identity to log into the OSG Token Registration page.
 Follow the instructions on the website; in the list of hosts, select the hostname of the Access Point that you registered earlier.